« Visit Fantastic Pest Control

 Scientifically Impossible

 The anatomy of spiders includes many characteristics that would make the chance of swallowing a spider in your sleep impossible.
-However, if this happens it would be extremely accidentally.
+However, if this happens, it would be extremely accidental.
 Spiders are known for their well-developed instincts and survival capabilities.
 No wonder they have thrived in almost every corner of the globe.

-Spiders are not stupid and they won’t decide to end up their life by crawling into a human’s mouth during the night.
+Spiders are not stupid, and they won’t decide to end their life by crawling into a human’s mouth during the night.
 Also, bear in mind that you are enormous for spiders and they are scared of you as well.
-They would never bother you if you aren’t threatening them.
+They will never bother you if you don’t threaten them.

 Chemoreceptors